algolia/shipjs/GUIDE.md

 Now, every Tuesday at 9am, new pull-request will be created.
 All you need to do is review the pull-request and merge it.
 Then the rest will be automatically done.

+If you're using CircleCI 2.0, you can manually trigger the job using API call.
+You can refer to [this document](https://circleci.com/docs/2.0/api-job-trigger/), but it won't work in CircleCI 2.1.

 ### Assign Reviewers

 You can assign reviewers on your release pull-request.